 During their mentorship, mentees attend a wide range of events.
-These include CYL organized tours, Canadian Cattlemen’s Association meetings, and industry tours, conferences and forums depending on the goals of their mentorship.
-Examples of industry events that CYLs have attended in the past are The Canadian Beef Industry Conference, Beef Value Chain Round Tables, Farm Fair International, Agribition, Toronto Royal Agricultural Winter Fair, Alberta and Saskatchewan Beef Industry Conferences, and provincial beef producer meetings.
+These include CYL organized tours, Canadian Cattlemen’s Association meetings, industry tours, conferences and forums depending on the goals of their mentorship.
+Examples of industry events CYLs have attended in the past include the Canadian Beef Industry Conference, Beef Value Chain Roundtables, Farm Fair International, Agribition, Toronto Royal Agricultural Winter Fair, Alberta and Saskatchewan Beef Industry Conferences, and provincial beef producer meetings.

 Are there international opportunities for the CYLs?

 The CYL program sends delegates to international industry events to represent youth in the Canadian beef industry and enrich their mentorship experience.
-International events that CYLs have attended in the past are the National Western Stock Show, International Beef Alliance Conference and Young Ranchers Program, and National Cattlemen’s Beef Association Annual Convention.
-Tours, young producer round tables, and various meetings are scheduled around these events to make the most of these trips and establish meaningful connections with beef producers in other nations.
+International events CYLs have attended in the past include the National Western Stock Show, International Beef Alliance Conference and Young Ranchers Program, and the National Cattlemen’s Beef Association Annual Convention.
+In addition, there are tours, young producer roundtables and various meetings scheduled around these events which allow CYL participants to make the most of these trips and establish meaningful connections with beef producers in other nations.